klutz4/climbing/README.md

 As such, I've set out to see if I can answer some of these questions using data from climbers.

+For the data, I'm only looking at routes graded 5.4 - 5.15a that were not a Top rope ascent and boulders graded V0 - V16 completed by climbers from the USA.

 I have two ultimate goals:
 1. Find a model that predicts which grade a route/boulder should have.
-2. Find a model that predicts how hard a climber will climb in the next year.
+2. Find a model that predicts how hard users will climb the next year.

-### Datasource
+### Data Cleaning

 This data comes from the site 8a.nu, where climbers can keep a log of which boulders and routes they have completed and when.
-This data was downloaded from Kaggle, courtesy of David Cohen.
+The data came in the form of a sqlite database with 4 different tables: ascents, grades, methods and users.
+I converted the SQL tables to CSVs and then imported each to a `pandas` dataframe using the `import.py` script.
+The `clean_data.py`was used to clean the final `pandas` dataframe for use in EDA and modeling.

+The importing and cleaning steps included:
+* Merging the four dataframes into one.
+* Removing users born outside of the United States.
+* Dropping any rows with missing values in the birth, height, weight, usa_routes and usa_boulders columns.
+* Removing deactivated users, users without a start date, route grades under 5.4, ascents labeled as Toprope.
+* Dropping unwanted columns.
+* Converting height and weight to inches and lbs, respectively.
+* Converting birth and ascent_date to datetime format, and adding current_age and ascent_age columns.
+* Adding a time_to_send column.
+* Combining sponsor1, sponsor2, and sponsor3 into one sponsored columns with values 0 (not sponsored), 1 (sponsored).
+* Splitting the dataframe into two: one for routes and one for boulders.

 ### EDA